nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_app_utils.rst

 To enable the Zigbee application utilities library, set the :kconfig:option:`CONFIG_ZIGBEE_APP_UTILS` Kconfig option.

+Logging
     To configure the logging level of the library, use the :kconfig:option:`CONFIG_ZIGBEE_APP_UTILS_LOG_LEVEL` Kconfig option.

+Factory reset button
     To configure the time of the button press that initiates the device factory reset, use the :kconfig:option:`CONFIG_FACTORY_RESET_PRESS_TIME_SECONDS` Kconfig option.
     This option is set to 5 seconds by default.

+    For more information about the factory reset, see the `Resetting to factory defaults`_ section in the ZBOSS stack documentation.

 For detailed steps about configuring the library in a Zigbee sample or application, see :ref:`ug_zigbee_configuring_components_application_utilities`.